tnebooks/12th-biology/content.en/zoology/reproductive-health/_index.md

 Cervical cancer can be diagnosed by a Papanicolaou smear (PAP smear) combined with an HPV test.
 X-Ray, CT scan, MRI and a PET scan may also be used to determine the stage of cancer.
 The treatment options for cervical cancer include radiation therapy, surgery and chemotherapy.

 Modern screening techniques can detect precancerous changes in the cervix.
 Therefore screening is recommended for women above 30 years once in a year.
 Cervical cancer can be prevented with vaccination.
 Primary prevention begins with HPV vaccination of girls aged 9 – 13 years, before they become sexually active.
 Modification in lifestyle can also help in preventing cervical cancer.
 Healthy diet, avoiding tobacco usage, preventing early marriages, practicing monogamy and regular exercise minimize the risk of cervical cancer.

+**ptom Incubation period**

+**l STI** cks mouth, throat, intestinal tract vagina.

+inal itching or soreness, abnormal nal discharge and pain during ation.

+\_

+**an STI** initis , greenish yellow vaginal harge, itching and burning ation, urethritis, epididymitis and tatitis

+4-28 days

 **3.7.
 Infertility** Inability to conceive or produce children